-Key Issues/Problems Priority Outputs Policy and legislation framework 1.
-Develop a climate change policy and development Lack of overarching policy and related related legislation thereafter.
-2. Establish DNA for CDM legislation 3.
+Key Issues/Problems Priority Outputs Policy and legislation framework development Develop a climate change policy and related legislation thereafter.
+Lack of overarching policy and related logiclation 2.
+Establish DNA for CDM 3.
 Develop strategy for implementation 4.
-Support awareness and enforcement Adaptation 1.Mainstream climate change in National Development Plan, Medium Term Loss of land from sea level rise/incl. coastal erosion??
-Development Strategy, and line ministry policies Food security-marine and land-based agriculture Undertake vulnerability and adaptation assessments, in identified provinces and communities in collaboration with relevant • Availability/Access fresh water supplies agencies and stakeholders. ¡V salination; climate variability and change; 3.Identify adaptation options for implementation through collaboration with Livelihoods affected through disasters relevant agencies and stakeholders.
-4.Establish a strategy for data and Lack of data & research/analysis of available data information collection and analysis 5.Develop and implement a strategy for information dissemination for wider
+Support awareness and enforcement Adaptation 1.Mainstream climate change in National Development Plan Medium Term Loss of land from sea level rise/incl. coastal erosion??
+Development Strategy, and line ministry policies Food security-marine and land-based agriculture Undertake vulnerability and adaptation assessments, in identified provinces and communities in collaboration with relevant • Availability/Access fresh water supplies agencies and stakeholders. ¡V salination; climate variability and change; 3.Identify adaptation options for implementation through collaboration with Livelihoods affected through disasters 4.Establish a strategy for data and Lack of data & research/analysis of available data Information collection and analysis 5.Develop and implement a strategy for information dissemination for wider

-Table 5 Strategic Result Area 2 - Climate Change e (MECDM Strategic and Corporate Plan 2010-2012)
+Table 5 Strategi c Result Area 2 - Climate Change (MECDM Strategic a and Corporate Plan 2010-20 012)

-Lack of technology for adaptation community awareness Inadequate capacity and funding Mitigation Collaborate with relevant local agencies and stakeholders and those of regional and Uncontrolled logging-lack of knowledge of alternatives international to: 1.Identify mitigation options and targeted Lack of proper plans and mitigation strategies priority areas 2.Conduct Greenhouse Gas inventories as and when required Lack of community awareness regarding climate change impacts and possible mitigation solutions 3.Develop mitigation plans and implementation strategy4.Secure resources, including financial, for mitigation actions and implementation.
-Inadequate coordination /networking among agencies 5.Develop a national strategy for carbon financing alternatives6.Conduct activities relating to Land use, Lack of financing for mitigation projects Land use Change and Forestry 7.Conduct readiness activities for Reducing Non-functional policies and legislation under relevant line ministries.
-Emissions from Deforestation and forest Degradation (REDD).
-Help inform line ministries about REDD and carbon financing alternatives to logging.
-8.Engage with NGOs and Community Based Organisations on REDD- compatible projects.
-International representation 1.Prioritise international meetings and fora 2.Identify strategic partnerships (LDCs, Inadequate funding to support International obligation AOSIS, etc.) 3.Summarise international agreement requirements and disseminate to line Needs for skills development in advocacy, lobbying, negotiating and media agencies 4.Training to enhance staff skills in negotiation and advocacy Inadequate international networking
+Lack of technology for adaptation community awareness Inadequate capacity and funding Mitigation Collaborate with relevant local agencies and stakeholders and those of regional and Uncontrolled logging-lack of knowledg of elternetives e International to: or alternatives priority areas Lack of proper plans and mitigatio strategies 2.Conduct Greenhouse Gas inventories as and when required Lack of community awaronoss regardin 3.Develop mitigation plans and climate change impacts and possible 9 implementation strategy mitigation solutions 4.Secure resources, including financial, for mitigation actions and implementation 5 5 Develop a national strategy for carbon Inadequate coordination /networkin g financing alternatives among agencies 6.Conduct activities relating to Land use, Lack of financing for mitigation projects Land use Change and Forestry 7.Conduct readiness activities for Reducing Non-functional policies and legislatio Emissions from Deforestation and forest under relevant line ministries.
+Degradation (REDD).
+Help inform line financing alternatives to logging 8.Engage with NGOs and Community Based Organisations on REDD- compatible projects.
+International representation 1.
+Prioritise international meetings and fora hand a surger to the formalism.
+It 2.Identify strategic partnerships (LDCs, Inadequate funding to support in the support of the s AUSIS, etc.) requirements and disseminate to line Needs for skills development i n agencies advocacy, lobbying, negotiating an d 4.Training to enhance staff skills in media negotiation and advocacy Inadequate international networking

 National coordination of climate change program and projects is overseen by the NCCCT chaired by the Permanent Secretary of MECDM.
 This coordination mechanism is currently under review.
 A Draft National Climate Change Policy is being developed with coordination from the Climate Change Division of the MECDM.
 The policy will be presented to a national stakeholder consultation at the end of 2011.
 The policy includes, inter-alia; establishing a national high level coordinating mechanism, mainstreaming of climate change into all levels of government and development sectors and their related legislation, policies and strategies; integration of CCA and DRR at the policy and operational levels; promoting and building capacity for valuation of ecosystem services as part of the Reduced Emissions from Deforestation and Degradation (REDD+) mechanism.
-Vertical linkages between MECDM and Provincial governments are weak as well as the horizontal linkages between the Ministry and other government Ministries, NGOs and institutions.
+Vertical linkages between MECDM and Provincial government Ministries, NGOs and institutions.